 Benefits of a Marketing Information System (MIS)

 If you are a marketing manager or business owner, finding effective ways to market your business is vital.
 Marketing information becomes even more important if you are part of a crowded market with many competitors, or you have a product that isn’t well known (Laudon and Laudon, 2016).
 If you don’t have good information, such as the data found in sales reports, you may end up wasting a lot of time and money on ineffective marketing activities.
 An investment in an MIS system is an effective way to help you organize and prepare your marketing campaigns.
 One of the key benefits of an MIS system is the insight it can provide about what your customers want and their perceptions of your products.
 Through your MIS, you’ll be able to make better decisions about consumer behavior and choices or product development.
+Online marketing experts from Candy Marketing UK can help reach more viable marketing channels, build your social media following, mastermind a content strategy that drives traffic to your website and get more out of your online presence.

 One aspect of the IT impact on the organization is the use of new organizational structures which leads to the reduction of the number of administrative levels, and expand the scope of supervision and control, supervision in this way is based on staff confidence and less direct contact between supervisors and subordinates and relies on e-mail and software in achieving coordination between the individuals who perform common tasks, and increase managers delegation of decision-making responsibilities to lower levels, making the organization more responsive to its customers and its competitors (Densemore and Himes, 2016).